 About the Latex for Less All-Natural Latex Pillow

-The Latex for Less pillow is made from the same GOLS-certified latex as all Latex for Less mattresses.
+The Latex For Less latex pillow is made from the same GOLS-certified latex as all Latex for Less mattresses.
 The pillow is also covered by a GOTS-certified cotton cover for added protection and comfort.
 Additionally, Latex for Less’s pillow is available in queen and king sizes, as well as standard.

 How Do You Know You Are Getting What You Expect?